mweel1/usa_high_level/USA-Internet/index.md

 - Must provide a customer facing API.
 - Must integrate with govt API's where applicable.
 - Must provide oAuth Services for integration into 3rd party applications to use the API.
-- Anyone selling products must provide a supplier list by domain, where it will married up with business licenses to show the length of travel.
-A retail sustainable score will be derived from this.
+- Anyone selling products must provide a supplier list by domain where a distance is calculated based on records.
 - Must always check content for safety using the [content moderation service](./content-moderation/), a list of domains hit counts, and content protection agency queries will be available to determine that all content providers are using the service.

-- Must provide a business name and address of the domain for directory services.
+## Security

-- Can optionally provide an application zone.
+Anyone issuing business permits will have access to manage their domain zones for businesses.

 ## Directory

-The directory of the American Domain System would be publicly available along with query counts for the domain with various filter types (today, last year, etc.).
-Any domain name registered can choose not to be part of the public directory if they so choose.
+The directory log of the American Domain System will be available publicly, the recommended search engine would be in a domain zone.

 ## Domain Zones